Building a Sleeping Pavilion for Jungle Pastors

 A peaceful, accessible resting space—steps away from the conference

-With construction planned to begin in August 2025, our goal is to have the pavilion ready in time for the first Jungle Pastors’ Conference of 2026.
+With construction underway, our goal is to have the pavilion ready in time for the first Jungle Pastors’ Conference in February 2026.

-By investing in this project, donors will directly impact the lives of pastors and missionaries who are spreading the Gospel and serving communities deep in the jungle.
-This new facility will eliminate a major accessibility challenge, improve the overall conference experience, and strengthen the reach and effectiveness of JMI’s ministry in the region.
+This project will directly impact the lives of pastors and missionaries who are spreading the Gospel and serving communities deep in the jungle.
+The new facility eliminates a major accessibility challenge, improves the overall conference experience, and strengthens the reach and effectiveness of JMI’s ministry in the region.

-We invite you to join us in building a place of rest and renewal for those dedicated to sharing God’s love in the Amazon.
+We invite you to join us in prayer as we build this place of rest and renewal for those dedicated to sharing God’s love in the Amazon.